 1. Andre – The underdog with the plastic cork beat them all.
 Don’t ask don’t tell, but that shit is awesome.

-Hopefully, I spelled everything correct as I just downed 5 bottles of champagne.
+Hopefully, I spelled everything correctly, as I just downed 5 bottles of champagne.
 I am going to have one hell of a hangover.
 I hope you guys find this post helpful in ringing in the New Year without losing your hard earned dollars.
 Happy New Year and see you in 2010.
+Check out our New Years 2015 Champagne Taste test here.